uwplse/Cassius/README.md

 ### Prerequisites for generating plotting code

-Python 3.6+ is required to run the plotting code.
-The VM uses <!-- TODO VM version -->, while the paper's evaluation environment used Python 3.6.3.
+Python 3.5+ is required to run the plotting code.
+The VM uses Python 3.5.2, while the paper's evaluation environment used Python 3.6.3.

-A TeX installation is also required; any modern TeX installation that includes the `tikz` package should suffice; the VM uses TeXLive <!-- TODO VM version -->, while the paper's evaluation environment used TexLive 2016.
+A TeX installation is also required; any modern TeX installation that includes the `tikz` package should suffice; the VM uses TeXLive 2015, while the paper's evaluation environment used TexLive 2016.

 ### Debugging